proalvo/kx-results/alge-timing.md

 # Alge-Timing Timy(3)

 This is an experimental feature made in 9/2026.
-You should test before using it. **Instuctions are not ready yet**, but you might get the software working anyhow.
+You should test before using it.

 Requirements:
 - You need Alge Timing's Timy3.
 It might work with older versions also.